giovannipa/giovannipa/README.md

 ### Hi there 👋

+My name is Giovanni, I'm a developer using mainly PHP and Python.
+I love Linux and everything comes from it.

 <!--
 **giovannipa/giovannipa** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.